ozaner/ozanerhansha.github.io-OLD/papers-hw.md

 title: Papers & HW
 ---
 # Papers & HW
-Below is a collection of papers and homework I've written up for a some of my undergraduate classes.
+Below is a collection of papers and homework I've written up for some of my undergraduate classes.

 <!-- ## Table of Contents
 * [Fall 2018](#fall-2018)